Sparse and geometry-aware generalisation of the mutual information for joint discriminative clustering and feature selection: Experiments

 \subsection{Default hyperparameters}

 We set the hierarchy coefficient to $M=10$, as \citet{lemhadri_lassonet_2021} report that this value seems to ``work well for a variety of datasets''.
-The optimiser for the initial training step with $\lambda=0$ is Adam~\cite{kingma_adam_2014} with a learning rate of $10^{-3}$ while other steps are done with SGD with momentum 0.9 and the same learning rate like~\citet{lemhadri_lassonet_2021}.
+We also report the performances for the logistic regression mode when $M=0$.
+The optimiser for the initial training step with $\lambda=0$ is Adam~\citep{kingma_adam_2014} with a learning rate of $10^{-3}$ while other steps are done with SGD with momentum 0.9 and the same learning rate.
 Most of our experiments are done with 100 epochs per step with early stopping as soon as the global objective does not improve by 1\% for 10 consecutive epochs.
 The early stopping criterion is evaluated on the same training set since we do not seek to separate the dataset in train and validation sets in clustering.
 All activation functions are ReLUs.
 The default starting penalty is $\lambda_0=1$ with a 5\% increase per step.
 We keep the linear kernel and the Euclidean distance respectively in conjunction with the MMD and Wasserstein distances when evaluating the GEMINI.
 Finally, we evaluate in most experiments the method with the exact same number of clusters as the number of known (supervised) labels.